Bell UH-1N Twin Huey: Operational history

 In August 2013, the USAF said they were close to finalizing a plan to sustain and modernize their UH-1Ns for the next six to ten years.
 It was intended to address flight and safety mandates, investigate modest improvements in capabilities, and reduce capability gaps.
 While the UH-1N had become one of the oldest platforms operated by the service, retaining it was viewed as having "minimal risk".
 Fleet-wide upgrades included night vision-compatible cockpit lighting, crash-worthy seats for flight engineers, and installation of a terrain-awareness warning system and traffic collision-avoidance device.
 The USAF was also in the process of acquiring ex-USMC UH-1Ns, possibly involving as many as 26 helicopters to either add them to USAF's active fleet or keep them in reserve.

 The UH-1N saw combat service in the Colombian armed conflict.
 On 16 October 2013, a UH-1N crashed in the northern La Guajira department in a FARC-dominated area.

 The USMC planned to retire the UH-1N by September 2014 after 43 years of service.
 Marine Light Attack Helicopter Squadron 773 was the last Marine squadron operating the type, their last deployment occurring in 2013, when two helicopters sailed on a Royal Netherlands Navy ship for an African Partnership Station deployment.
 The UH-1N was replaced by the upgraded UH-1Y Venom; ten are remanufactured UH-1N airframes, after which the USMC decided to procure newly built airframes instead.
 By 2014, five unarmed HH-1Ns remained in use by the USMC until these were also replaced by UH-1Ys and retired in 2015, the only HH-1Ns remaining from 44 that were converted from 38 UH-1Ns and the six VH-1Ns.
 The final combat deployment of USMC UH-1Ns was to Afghanistan in 2010.
 The service retired the UH-1N during a "sundown ceremony" at Naval Air Station Joint Reserve Base New Orleans on 28 August 2014.

 By March 2013, the USAF operated 62 UH-1N Twin Hueys, with 25 providing security at ICBM sites, 19 stationed at Joint Base Andrews to evacuate Washington-based government officials in emergencies, and 18 used for testing and training.
 Since most were purchased in 1969, the USAF had sought a replacement.
 The first requirements were issued in 2007, but the process was repeatedly delayed.
 On 24 September 2018, the USAF declared a Boeing/Leonardo submission of their MH-139 variant of the AgustaWestland AW139 the winner, beating out the Sikorsky/Lockheed Martin HH-60U Black Hawk and the Sierra Nevada Corporation upgraded UH-60L Force Hawk.
 Boeing was awarded an initial $375 million contract for four MH-139s, with 84 helicopters planned at a total $2.38 billion program cost.
-Initial deliveries are planned for 2021.
+Initial deliveries were planned for 2021.